Q-Learning in Regularized Mean-field Games: Numerical Example

 For numerical results, we use the following values of the parameters:

+With these parameters, Lipschitz constants in Assumption~\ref{as1} become $L_1=0.2$ and $K_1=0.2$.
+Using these constants, $\rho=\gamma=0.15$, and $\beta=0.2$, one can also verify that Assumption~\ref{as2} holds.
 We run the learning algorithm $20$ times using the following parameters: $N=1000, L=10, M=1000, K=20$ and take the average of the outputs.
 Here, output of the learning algorithm contains the mean-field term, mean-field policy, and corresponding value function.
-In fitted $Q$-learning algorithm, we pick the function class $\F$ as two-layer neural networks with $20$ hidden layers.
+In fitted $Q$-learning algorithm, we pick the function class $\F$ as two-layer neural networks with $20$ hidden units.
 We use neural network fitting tool of MATLAB.
+In particular, we use `$\mathrm{fitnet}$', `$\mathrm{train}$', and `$\mathrm{net}$' functions of MATLAB, where `Levenberg-Marquardt' is picked as the training algorithm and the transfer function is chosen as `hyperbolic tangent sigmoid transfer function'.
+The parameters of the neural network fitting tool of MATLAB are set to default values.
 We also run the value iteration algorithm using MFE operator $H$ to find the correct mean-field term, mean-field policy, and corresponding value function.
 Then, we compare the learned outputs with correct outputs.
 Figures~\ref{meanfield_comp}, \ref{policy_comp}, and \ref{reward_comp} show this comparison.
 It can be seen that learned outputs converge to the true outputs.